THaenlein/imdb-score/README.md

 * IMDB-score
   * Shows the corresponding IMDB-score for each movie in the filmogrophy of an actor
 * IMDB-average-season-score
-  * Calculates the average score for every season of any series
+  * Calculates the average score for the selected season of any series

 ## Requirement
 You need a scriptmanager like Tampermonkey or Greasemonkey installed in you browser.